jeremyreeder/sitelen2pseudo/README.md

 > [!NOTE]
 > This tool is under construction.
 At present it generates only one spelling,
 > taking one phoneme from each glyph, and outputs the transcription only in the
 > Latin script with the pronounced phonemes in bold.
-Smarter generation of
+Generation of more
-> spellings is planned, along with output of Sitelen Pona glyphs and moraic
+> efficient spellings in the Nasin Sitelen Kalama style is planned, and output
-> indicators.
+> is planned to include the actual hieroglyphics.